code-rhapsodie/dataflow-bundle/README.md

 A dataflow type must implements `CodeRhapsodie\DataflowBundle\DataflowType\DataflowTypeInterface`.

-To help with creating your workflow types, an abstract class `CodeRhapsodie\DataflowBundle\DataflowType\AbstractDataflowType` is provided, allowing you to define your dataflow through an handy builder `CodeRhapsodie\DataflowBundle\DataflowType\DataflowBuilder`.
+To help with creating your dataflow types, an abstract class `CodeRhapsodie\DataflowBundle\DataflowType\AbstractDataflowType` is provided, allowing you to define your dataflow through an handy builder `CodeRhapsodie\DataflowBundle\DataflowType\DataflowBuilder`.

 This is an example to define one class DataflowType: